ellis882/hangman-msp3/README.md

 - I was getting errors of trailing whitespaces and that some lines were too long.
     - got rid of the whitespace manualy and made the text shorter.
+- In order to put more input validation checking for enter your name(just letters) and if you want to play again or not(you can either choose Y or N) i had add the ask_name functio and had made a while loop in the main function for input validation checking.

 #### Remaining Bugs